andreafought/FINAL-PROJECT/README.md

 **6. References and Links**

-dataset:  I. Amerini, L. Ballan, R. Caldelli, A. Del Bimbo, G. Serra.
+  I. Amerini, L. Ballan, R. Caldelli, A. Del Bimbo, G. Serra.
 “A SIFT-based forensic method for copy-move attack detection and transformation recovery”, IEEE Transactions on Information Forensics and Security, vol. 6, issue 3, pp. 1099-1110, 2011.